Rockland Public Library

 The Friends of Rockland Library volunteers run The Book Stop, a wonderful used bookstore located on the lower level of the library building.
 The Book Stop sells gently used books in all genres, as well as DVD’s and CD’s, all at bargain prices.
 It is open year-round, Monday through Saturday, 10am to 1pm.
 Donations of nice quality items for re-sale are gratefully accepted, please contact a Library staff member for donation guidelines.
 All proceeds benefit the library.

 We are pleased to share that patrons now have access to the Library's subscription to Booklist Reader.
 Booklist Reader is a digital magazine, featuring diverse readers' advisory recommendations, for readers and listeners of all ages.
-Filled with high-interest, themed lists that showcase books people can read and check out now.
-Booklist Reader is an exclusive service for library subscribers and their patrons.
-(That's You!)
-This link will live in the Digital Resources part of this website, under Find Something New to Read.

 Follow us at any of the social media links below for unique and informative content.
 Just click the pic!